Mergers, stock splits, and more | Robinhood

 What happens to your shares

-The number of shares you own in the company will increase, while the value of each individual share will decrease proportionally.
+The number of shares you own in the company will increase, while the price of each individual share will decrease proportionally.

 Reverse stock split